myscale/Retrieval-QA-Benchmark/README.md

 1. RAG with FAISS

-- Download the index for wikipedia (around 26G). (index is still uploading)
+- Download the index file for wikipedia [here](https://myscale-datasets.s3.ap-southeast-1.amazonaws.com/RQA/IVFSQ_IP.index) (around 26G).
 - Download dataset from huggingface with our code (around 140G).
 It will automatically download the dataset for the first time.
 - Set the index path to the download index.

 2. RAG with MyScale

-- Download the data for wikipedia in parquet. (data is still uploading)
+- Download the data for wikipedia in parquet [here](https://myscale-datasets.s3.ap-southeast-1.amazonaws.com/wiki_abstract_with_vector.parquet).
-- Insert the data and create vector index
+- Insert the data and create vector index.
+You can also directly use our free pod hosting the Wikipedia data as described [here](https://github.com/myscale/ChatData?tab=readme-ov-file#data-schema).

 ## Result with Simple RAG pipeline